 Lionel manufactures the locomotive driver center and flange as s single unit with a separate cylindrical tire with no flange.

-Two pieces of brass close to the height serve as height spacers that prevent cutting into the flange
+Two pieces of brass close to the height serve as height spacers that avoid cutting into the flange.

 The tooling is a 1/16″, two-flute end mill in a Tormach collet